Affiliate disclosure

 You want quantified-self data on a five-year time horizon at the cheapest total cost: RingConn Gen 2. £239 once is the lowest credible all-in spend in the category.

-What this comparison doesn't cover
+What does this comparison leave out?

 If you're considering a third option, Ultrahuman is the obvious cross-shop - same no-subscription model as RingConn but with sharper algorithms.
 Our individual reviews go deeper on each ring's day-2 experience and edge cases: see the Oura Ring 4 review, the RingConn Gen 2 review, and the Ultrahuman Ring Air review for the long-form treatment of each.